 I’ve found some really nice leather straps that would go very well with the Fujifilm X-Pro 2

 Check these out.
-They’re a bit expensive but it’s genuine leather and should last you a lifetime if you take care of it.
+They’re a bit expensive, but they’re genuine leather and should last you a lifetime if you take care of them.

 Tap and Dye – Camera Straps and Wrist Straps